 The type of foundation you create will depend heavily on whether you’re organizing receipts in the cloud or physically.
 To make this guide easier to digest, we’ll be talking about those approaches separately and show you how to organize receipts for a small business in each case.

 Organizing Receipts in the Cloud

 By organizing receipts in the cloud, your life will be significantly easier.
-There’s zero risk of receipts getting lost, fading, or getting damaged.
+When you go paperless, there’s zero risk of receipts getting lost, fading, or getting damaged.
 The only discipline required, to audit-proof your business, is snapping a photo or emailing in your receipts to a cloud document management solution.
 It’s a small behaviour change that has a huge impact!

-And, there are a few good document management tools out there built to help.
-They include Hubdoc, Receipt Bank and Shoeboxed.
+And, there are a few good document management tools out there built to help (such as Hubdoc!).
 These solutions store, organize and extract the key data from your receipts.